 The Best Practices apply to Members in the context of their email service provider businesses.
-Specifically, these best practices are only intended to apply to a Member's email service provider business "environment," including: (1) all employees, contractors, consultants, temporaries, and other workers that perform work in connection with such business; (2) all equipment and facilities that are owned or leased by the Member and that are used in connection with such business; and (3) all data, in paper and electronic form, that is owned, licensed, stored or maintained by the Member in connection with such business, including any data over which its customers have granted the Member custody (this information is referred to herein as "Company information").
+Specifically, these best practices are only intended to apply to a Member's email service provider business "environment," including: (1) all employees, contractors, consultants, temporaries, and other workers that perform work in connection with such business; (2) all equipment and facilities that are owned or leased by the Member and that are used in connection with such business; (3) all data, in paper and electronic form, that is owned, licensed, stored or maintained by the Member in connection with such business, including any data over which its customers have granted the Member custody (this information is referred to herein as "Company Information"); and (4) all content and information transmitted by or through the Member on behalf of a customer ("Transmitted Information").